MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

 3. In **Select Group Members**, select all the DAGs that store data you want to protect.
 For each Exchange server, you can also select to do a system state backup or full bare metal backup (which includes the system state).
 This is useful if you want the ability to recover your entire server and not just the data.
 [Deploy protection groups](create-dpm-protection-groups.md).

 4. In **Select data protection method**, specify how you want to handle short- and long-term backup.
-Short-term back up is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short- or long-term).
+Short-term backup is always to disk first, with the option of backing up from the disk to the Azure cloud with Azure backup (for short- or long-term).
 As an alternative to long-term backup to the cloud, you can also configure long-term backup to a standalone tape device or tape library connected to the DPM server.

 5. In **Specify Exchange Protection Options**, select **Run Eseutil** to check data integrity to check the integrity of the Exchange Server databases.
 This moves the backup consistency checking from the Exchange Server to the DPM server, which means the I/O impact of running Eseutil.exe on the Exchange Server during the backup itself is eliminated.
 To protect a DAG, ensure that you select Run for log files only (Recommended for DAG servers).
-If you did not previously copy the .eseutil file, an error will occur.
+If you didn't previously copy the .eseutil file, an error will occur.

 6. In **Specify Exchange DAG Protection**, select the databases you want to copy for either a full backup or copy backup from the **Database copies selected for Full Backup** or **Database copies selected for Copy Backup** list boxes.
 For protecting multiple copies of the same database, you can select only one copy for full backup and then select the remaining copies for copy backup.